karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 6: Implement version incrementing
   - Update the `Increment Version` stage in the Jenkinsfile to include the following steps:
-    - Change the current directory to the `app` folder using the `dir` command.
+    - Change the current directory to the `8 - Build Automation & CI-CD with Jenkins/jenkins-exercises/app` folder using the `dir` command.
 This is necessary because the `package.json` file, which contains the version information, is located inside the `app` folder.

       ```groovy
-      dir('app') {
+      dir('8 - Build Automation & CI-CD with Jenkins/jenkins-exercises/appp') {
         // Version increment steps will be added here
+      }
+      ```

+    - Add a check to verify if the `package.json` file exists in the `app` directory.
+If the file is not found, throw an error and stop the pipeline execution.

+      ```groovy
+      if (fileExists('package.json')) {
+        // Version increment steps
+      } else {
+        error "package.json file not found in the app directory"
       }
       ```